wombleton/gitlaw-nz/acts/F/Financial Markets Authority Act 2011.md

         *   (iv) providing, or facilitating the provision of, public information and education about any matter relating to those markets:

+        *   (v) stating whether or not, or in what circumstances, the FMA intends to take or not take action over a particular state of affairs or particular conduct (for example, to give a person some level of certainty that the FMA will take no further action in relation to a matter):

     *   (b) to perform and exercise the functions, powers, and duties conferred or imposed on it by or under the financial markets legislation and any other enactments:

-    *   (c) to monitor compliance with, investigate conduct that constitutes or may constitute a contravention of, and enforce---
+    *   (c) to monitor compliance with, investigate conduct that constitutes or may constitute a contravention or an involvement in a contravention of, and enforce---

-        *   (i) the Acts referred to in [Part 1][129] of Schedule 1 (and the enactments made under those Acts); and
+        *   (i) the Acts referred to in [Part 1][132] of Schedule 1 (and the enactments made under those Acts); and

-        *   (ii) the Acts referred to in [Part 2][139] of Schedule 1 (and the enactments made under those Acts) to the extent that those Acts or other enactments apply, or otherwise relate, to financial markets participants:
+        *   (ii) the Acts referred to in [Part 2][143] of Schedule 1 (and the enactments made under those Acts) to the extent that those Acts or other enactments apply, or otherwise relate, to financial markets participants: